Is whole life insurance worth it?

 Final expense insurance

 Also known as burial insurance, final expense insurance is a type of policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
 Final expense insurance can be beneficial to family members, considering that the median cost of funerals in the U.S. is $7,848.
 Like other forms of guaranteed policies, it typically has a low payout cap around $25,000.
 On top of having relatively low maximum death benefits, final expense insurance also tends to be comparatively more expensive than other policy types because these policies are almost guaranteed to pay out.

 Finding the best life insurance company can seem daunting.
 Life insurance rates are highly personalized to your individual circumstances, which impacts what types of policy and coverage amounts could work best for you.
 You may want to consider working with a certified financial planner to help you determine what you need to meet your financial goals, then gather quotes and information from multiple insurance companies to see which one is the best fit for your needs.

 Policyholders may decide they no longer need their whole life insurance policy if their spouse passes away before them or their children grow up and become financially stable.
 If this is the case, you may be able to sell your life insurance policy.
 You won’t receive the full death benefit amount, but you could receive more than just the cash value portion of the policy.

 How much life insurance you’ll need depends on your financial goals.
 If you have young children who will have expenses such as college, a spouse with a mortgage, or a business partner who would fail if you passed away, you may want to purchase more life insurance than a single person with fewer financial obligations.
-Talking to insurance agents from some of the top life insurance companies may help you decide how much you’ll need.
+When calculating how much coverage you need, speaking with a licensed agent or financial planner can help you ensure your financial goals are being met.